Willy Adames Player Props: Brewers vs. Cubs

 Willy Adames At The Plate

-- He has hit a home run in 11 games this year (14.9%), leaving the park in 3.8% of his chances at the plate.
+- He has hit a home run in 11 games this season (14.7%), leaving the park in 3.7% of his trips to the plate.

-- Adames has driven in a run in 20 games this season (27.0%), including seven games with more than one RBI (9.5%).
+- Adames has driven in a run in 21 games this year (28.0%), including eight games with more than one RBI (10.7%).
 He has also driven home three or more of his team's runs in five contests.

-- He has scored in 27 games this season (36.5%), including multiple runs in seven games.
+- He has scored in 27 games this season, with multiple runs seven times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.